Cutting Mens Underwear Patterns.

 A bulk thread is often used to provide more comfort and greater coverage.
 This is a wooly thread that fluffs out

-We have a fully equipped sample making facility, using specialist machinery for making mens underwear samples.
+We have a fully equipped sample making facility, using specialist machinery for mens underwear sampling and small production.

 Offshore Production ?